fsereno/portfolio/app/app_findReplace/Readme.md

 # Find and Replace

-With this application I have built a simple Find and Replace tool.
+With this application I have built a simple Find and Replace tool, using TypeScript, Pug and Sass.

 ### Explanation ###